Tron (TRX) Taxes in the US 2026 – Staking, USDT & Reporting

 DeFi on Tron (JustSwap/SunSwap)

-Swapping tokens on Tron DEXes is a taxable disposal, same as any DEX.
-Track each swap's TRX/token amounts and USD values at time of transaction.
+Swapping on JustSwap or SunSwap works the same as any DEX trade — taxable disposal of the token you're selling.
+Track each swap's token amounts and USD values at the time of the transaction.

 Reporting TRX on Your Tax Return